Little Boy

-Naming
+Naming the bomb

-Physicist Robert Serber named the first two atomic bomb designs during World War II based on their shapes: Thin Man and Fat Man.
-The "Thin Man" was a long, thin device and its name came from the Dashiell Hammett detective novel and series of movies about The Thin Man.
+There are two primary accounts of how the first atomic bombs got their names.
+Los Alamos Laboratory and Project Alberta physicist Robert Serber stated, many decades after the fact, that he had named the first two atomic bomb designs during World War II based on their shapes: Thin Man and Fat Man.
+The "Thin Man" was a long, thin device, and its name came from the Dashiell Hammett detective novel and series of movies about The Thin Man.
 The "Fat Man" was round and fat so it was named after Kasper Gutman, a rotund character in Hammett's 1930 novel The Maltese Falcon, played by Sydney Greenstreet in the 1941 film version.
 Little Boy was named by others as an allusion to Thin Man since it was based on its design.
+It was also sometimes referred to as the "Mark I" nuclear bomb design, with "Mark II" referring to the abandoned Thin Man, and "Mark III" to the "Fat Man."